GlobalFoundries: Chartered Semiconductor

 The majority investor of GlobalFoundries, Abu Dhabi's Advanced Technology Investment Co., announced on September 6, 2009, that it has agreed to acquire Singapore-based Chartered Semiconductor Manufacturing Co.
 Ltd., for a total of $3.9 billion, with Chartered's operations being folded into GlobalFoundries.

 Chartered Semiconductor is a member of the Common Platform, IBM's semiconductor technology alliance.
 GlobalFoundries is a JDA partner of Common Platform Technology Alliance.

 IBM Microelectronics

 In October 2014, GlobalFoundries received US$1.5 billion from IBM to accept taking over IBM Microelectronics, including a 200 mm fab (now Fab 9) in Essex Junction, Vermont, and a 300 mm fab (now Fab 10) in East Fishkill, New York.
-As part of the agreement, GlobalFoundries will be the sole provider of IBM's server processor chips for the next 10 years.
+As part of the agreement, GlobalFoundries was to have been the sole provider of IBM's server processor chips for the next 10 years.
 The deal closed on July 1, 2015.
 IBM-India employees who moved over to GlobalFoundries as part of the acquisition are now part of its Bangalore office.

 In April 2019 ON Semiconductor and GlobalFoundries announced a $430 million agreement to transfer ownership of GlobalFoundries 300mm Fab 10 in East Fishkill, New York, to ON Semiconductor.

+In 2021 and 2023, GlobalFoundries sued IBM over intellectual property disputes involving IBM's agreements with Intel and Rapidus.

+MIPS Technologies

+GlobalFoundries acquired MIPS Technologies in 2025 for an undisclosed amount.